Bob Jones Homeschool Reviews: Is a BJU Curriculum for You?

 A Bob Jones homeschooling curriculum teaches everything from a Biblical worldview.
 There is a 30-day money-back guarantee and you can choose between an online or paper-based curriculum.

-You have the option of paying for the curriculum in monthly installments, making the program more affordable if you want to start homeschooling tomorrow.
+You have the option of paying for the curriculum in monthly instalments, making the program more affordable if you want to start homeschooling tomorrow.

 Children studying this program generally complete their work in four to five hours on average (which seems a bit longer than the norm for homeschoolers).
 However, a few mothers said you can tailor the program and skip lessons if children know the material.

 A Bob Jones program offers both online and paper-based options.
-That is, parents can choose between an online and paper-based home education OR a purely paper-based curriculum (see below graphic from the website).
+That is, parents can choose between an online and paper-based home education OR a purely paper-based curriculum.

 As you can see, this curriculum isn’t completely online like the Switched-on-Schoolhouse (SOS) program.
 However, as a mom, I don’t want my kids to be glued to a screen for longer than they have to be.
 For this reason, I like that it’s not completely online.